Greginkansas/-openhab-openhab1wiki/One-Wire-Binding.md

 As a result, your lines in the items file might look like the following:

     Number Temperature_FF_Office 	"Temperature [%.1f ¬∞C]"	<temperature>	(FF_Office)		{ onewire="26.AF9C32000000#temperature" }

+# Configuration (OneWire binding Version <= 1.6.2)

+If your 1-Wire Bus System is physically connected to your server and working properly please follow the steps:

+1. Install and configure the ow-server and ow-shell packages on your 1-wire server
+1. Copy the binding (e.g. openhab.binding.onewire-1.1.0.jar into the openhab/addons folder
+1. Edit the relevant section in the openhab configuration file (openhab/configurations/openhab.cfg).
+If you are running the 1-wire server on the same machine please insert the local IP address of the server (127.0.0.1) and not localhost in the line onewire:ip.
+In this case on every onewire update you will have a file system access to the /etc/hosts file.

+# Configuration (OneWire binding version > 1.8.3)

+The following settings are planned to be added in the 1.9.0 version of the binding.

+    #onewire:server_retries=3

+This is the number of attempts that will be made to connect to the owserver after a failed connection attempt.
+This is an optional setting; if not specified, the default value is 3.
+May be set to 0 to require OH to not make any retry attempts.

+    #onewire:server_retryInterval=60

+This is the amount of time that will elapse between reconnection attempts.
+This is an optional setting; if not specified, the default value is 60 (seconds).
+It may not be set to less than 5.